Commonly Asked Questions About Compounding Pharmacy Prescription Medications

 1Is a compounded medicine covered under the PBS?

-Certain compounded prescriptions are partly reimbursed under the PBS on the Standard Formula List.
 Most are not but you may be able to claim part of the cost back from your Private Health Fund.

 2Can I get any reimbursement for the cost of a compounded medicine from my Health Fund?